jeewonkimm2/jeewonkimm2/README.md

 - 👋 Hi, I’m Jeewon Kim.
-- 👀 I’m interested in data engineering.
+- 👀 I’m interested in data.
 - 🌱 I’m currently learning Information Technology and Management in Seoul National University of Science and Technology.
 - 💞️ I’m based in Seoul, South Korea now, but my hometown is Mokpo, South Korea.
 - 🇬🇧 I lived in London, United Kingdom for 2 years (2019-2021).